 Belfast has a world-famous maritime history.
 As the home of Harland & Wolff, once the greatest ship builders in the world, the city was the birthplace of many iconic vessels including the renowned RMS Titanic.
-Today, the dockside offers plenty of sights, attractions and opportunities to delve into the history of the city.
+Today, the dockside offers a number of attractions, tours and opportunities to delve into history of the city.
 From award-winning exhibitions to historic docks, walk the Maritime Mile – developed by Maritime Belfast Trust – and uncover the stories of Belfast’s maritime past.

 Titanic Belfast Night